boost/codeclimate_diff/README.md

 3. Check if you've added any issues (about 10 secs per code file changed on your branch):

     ```bash
-    # runs on all code files changed in your branch
+    # runs on each file changed in your branch (about 10 secs per code file changed on your branch)
     ./bin/codeclimate_diff

     OR

-    # filters the changed files in your branch futher
+    # filters the changed files in your branch futher by a grep pattern
     ./bin/codeclimate_diff --pattern places

     OR

     # only shows the new and fixed issues
     ./bin/codeclimate_diff --new-only

+    OR

+    # always analyzes all files rather than the changed files one by one, even if below the 'threshold_to_run_on_all_files' setting.
+    ./bin/codeclimate_diff --all
     ```

 4. Now you have time to fix the issues, horray!